The Best Things to Do at Redfish Lake

 Unsurpassed photographic and painting opportunities: alpine glow on the peaks, wildflower meadows, and wildlife.
 Redfish Lake is arguably the most photographed spot in all of Idaho.

-The USFS Redfish Lake Visitors Center offers exhibits and tours, as well as campfire programs at its outdoor amphitheater.
+The Redfish Lake Visitors Center offers exhibits and tours, as well as campfire programs at its outdoor amphitheater.
 They also have a beautiful nature walk.
-The Visitor’s Center is open on Saturday and Sundays only beginning the second Saturday of June until Labor Day weekend.
+The Visitor’s Center is open 9:30-5:30pm everyday beginning the second Saturday of June until Labor Day weekend.
 The center is operated by the Sawtooth Interpretive and Historical Association.

 This short and fascinating self-guided tour begins at the Visitor Center and criss-crosses the Fishhook Creek boardwalk.
 Relaxing and fun for the kids.